telefonicaid/fiware-orion/doc/manuals/user/forbidden_characters.md

 * URL parameter `q` allows the special characters needed by the Simple Query Language
 * URL parameter `mq` allows the special characters needed by the Simple Query Language
 * URL parameter `georel` and `coords` allow `;`
+* Whichever attribute value which uses "TextUnrestricted" as attribute type.
+It could have security implications, use it at your own risk!

 ## Specific restrictions for ID fields